 - Make The Soup: Slice the leeks in half lengthwise.
-Then slice two or three of the leeks crosswise into thin slivers until you’ve got 4 cups of thinly sliced leeks.
-Wash them well by swishing them in a bowl of water and then draining them in a mesh strainer, to be sure all the sand and grit is washed away. (save the remaining leeks for making frizzled leeks)
+Then slice them crosswise into thin slivers until you’ve got about 4 cups of thinly sliced leeks.
+Wash them well by swishing them in a bowl of water and then draining them in a mesh strainer, to be sure all the sand and grit is washed away.

 - Place cubed potatoes, sliced leeks, 6 cups water and 1 teaspoon of salt in a large heavy soup pot or Dutch oven.
 Bring to a boil.
 Lower to a simmer.
 Cook, partially covered (to avoid splattering) for 20 minutes or until potatoes and leeks are nice and tender.
 Puree with an immersion blender or in your food processor.
 (Don’t over process).
 Season with salt and pepper to taste.

-- To Serve: Serve the soup hot.
-Ladle it into bowls.
-Add a dollop of sour cream, some frizzled leeks and some fresh cracked pepper to each bowl, just before serving.
+- To Serve: Serve the soup hot with salt and pepper on the side.
+If using the toppings, add a dollop of sour cream, frizzled leeks and fresh cracked pepper to each bowl.

 Disclosure: The Idaho Potato Commission paid all of my expenses to attend the 2016 Idaho® Potato Harvest Tour.
 All opinions express in this post are my own!